-Location of Nigeria and its local and global importance.
-Nigeria's political, social, cultural and environmental context.
-How Nigeria is connected with other countries.
-Nigeria's industrial and employment structure (the movement from the primary to secondary sector and how this affected economic development) Advantages and disadvantages of TNCs in Nigeria - Shell and KFC.
-Aid in Nigeria Sustainability in industrial development The ways rural populations have changed in the UK.
-The ways road and rail networks have changed in the UK.
-The way ports and airports have changed in the UK.
-The way ports and airports have changed in the UK.
-The North-South divide The ways the UK is linked with the wider world.
-9 mark question practice A03 skills practice Geographical skills Formation of spits, bars and tombolos Identifying coastal landforms Swanage Bay landforms Skills - direction and scale Why is it important to protect the coastline?
+JEOGRAP Urban growth has resulted in environmental challenges, as well as solutions.
+The creation of favelas, including the quality of life that exists there.
+Urban planning: How Brazil has tried to improve the quality of life for people living in urban areas.
+Favela Bairro Project 8.
+Urban growth has resulted in challenges in local area: pollution 9.
+9 mark question practice 10.
+Case study: Urban Regeneration - reasons the area needed to be regenerated (local context) 11.
+Case study: Urban regeneration - the main features of the project (local context).
+12. AO3 skills practice 13.
+Sustainable traffic management 1.
+Sustainable urban management Formation of spits, bars and tombolos Identifying coastal landforms Swanage Bay landforms Skills - direction and scale Why is it important to protect the coastline?
 Hard engineering strategies Soft engineering strategies Managed retreat Case study: Dorset Depositional landforms in the lower course - estuary, floodplain and levees Locating river landforms on OS maps using contour lines, grid references and symbols Reading storm hydrographs.
-What affects the likelihood of flooding (urbanisation, vegetation, deforestation, rock type, gradient) Case study: social, economic and environmental impacts of the Somerset Floods Hard engineering Soft engineering Responses to the Somerset floods How does the River Till, change as you move downstream?
-Human: How is housing inequal evident in Brixton?
-Core disciplinary knowledge Data that shows us the economic status of countries, from organisations such office for national statistics Geographers who study global populations to determine how they vary globally Warren Thompson created the DTM in 1929 Demographers who create up to date population graphs, such as population pyramids Social media and news articles that helps to give an insight into quality of life First hand experience (e.g. tourism) Data that shows us the economic status of countries, from organisations such office for national statistics Social media and news articles that inform us on changes to aspects of the UK, such as transportation Marine geologists who study coastlines Coastal town planners who make and publish decisions (such as SMPs) on how to protect coastal environments.
-Observation in the field to determine common characteristics in landscapes Social media and news articles that help determine the potential future threats to coastlines e.g. climate change An understanding that landforms change over time Limnologists (those who study fresh water) who dedicate their work to understanding and protecting rivers Observation to determine similar characteristics in rivers at varying scales Cartographers who create maps to help determine features such as the relief of land Geographers who plan how to protect areas from flooding Observation to determine the causes and impacts of flooding Geographers who create storm hydrographs News and social media Observation in the field Previous fieldwork stud understand the process involved in an enquiry illingbourne nality 8.
-The creation of favelas, including the quality of life that exists there.
-9. Urban planning: How Brazil has tried to improve the quality of life for people living in urban areas.
-Favela Bairro Project eld udies to esses y Data that shows us the economic status of countries, from organisations such office for national statistics Geographers who study global populations to determine how they vary globally Social media and news articles that helps to give an insight into quality of life Town planners that are experts in the solutions to urban challenges
+What affects the likelihood of flooding (urbanisation, vegetation, deforestation, rock type, gradient) Case study: social, economic and environmental impacts of the Somerset Floods Hard engineering Soft engineering Responses to the Somerset floods How does the River Tillingbourne change as you move downstream?
+Human: How is housing inequality evident in Brixton?
+Core disciplinary knowledge Data that shows us the economic status of countries, from organisations such office for national statistics Geographers who study global populations to determine how they vary globally Social media and news articles that helps to give an insight into quality of life Town planners that are experts in the solutions to urban challenges Demographers who study the structure of populations Observation of the impacts regeneration projects have had Historical records to show how urban change has occurred since the industrial revolution □ Marine geologists who study coastlines □ Coastal town planners who make and publish decisions (such as SMPs) on how to protect coastal environments. □ Observation in the field to determine common characteristics in landscapes □ Social media and news articles that help determine the potential future threats to coastlines e.g. climate change An understanding that landforms change over time □ Limnologists (those who study fresh water) who dedicate their work to understanding and protecting rivers □ Observation to determine similar characteristics in rivers at varying scales □ Cartographers who create maps to help determine features such as the relief of land □ Geographers who plan how to protect areas from flooding □ Observation to determine the causes and impacts of flooding □ Geographers who create storm hydrographs □ News and social media □ Observation in the field □ Previous fieldwork studies to understand the processes involved in an enquiry □ Social media and news articles that inform us on resources in the UK □ Cartographers who map resources in the UK □ Government policies on water pollution in the UK (UKgov website)